ui-kreinhard/go-setuper/README.md

 # What's that?
 Why?
 Inspired from tools like puppet or ansible the idea is to give ops to model their systems with a simple API.
-The aim is, that you only one binary to your target system and execute it.
+The aim is, that you copy only one binary to your target system and execute it.
 All configuration files, templates, etc will be included in this binary(!).
 This should easen the pain with any runtime dependend things like python, shared c libraries

 Just "let it fall" on your target system